Git and GitHub Workflow: Complete Guide for Beginners

 • Monitor dependency alerts

-Consistent workflow discipline reduces merge conflicts and improves collaboration efficiency.
+Consistent workflows reduce merge conflicts and improve team efficiency.

 FAQs